Nejo12/The-Farm/README.md

 An e-commerce app built solely on the classic react-redux.
 Using firebase for user authentication via username and password, as well as google sign-in authentication.
 Stripe handles the payment information.
+All images are retrived through online link to improve performace.
 Please note that this is still in test mode, so a test-credit card is provided on checkout page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `Future features`

-include several other sign in methods, such as
+includes several other sign-in methods, such as

 - email confirmation
+- sms confirmation
 - facebook
 - github